ckannon/devops-test/README.md

 - copy the start.sh script into the docker container

+- by open port 8080 on the docker container so you can access the running application

-- have the docker container start the 'start.sh' script by default when it is ran
+- have the docker container start the 'start.sh' script by default when it runs

-- open a pull request to this repository with the required changes to ./dockerfile
+- open a pull request to this repository with the required changes to ./Dockerfile

-The application will open port 8080 to HTTP traffic - test to make sure it works locally in your docker by going to http://localhost:8080/
+The application will open port 8080 to HTTP traffic - test to make sure it works locally in your docker by going to http://localhost:<whatever local port you map>/